qouteall/imm_ptl_wiki_copy/Config-Options.md

 Load fewer chunks from portals.
 Reduce server lag.

 ### Render Dimension Redirect
-This option make it possible to render a dimension using the shader of another dimension.
+This option makes it possible to render a dimension using the shader of another dimension.
 For example, render end using overworld shader `minecraft:the_end->minecraft:overworld`
 ![](https://i.ibb.co/c1fWpHx/2020-03-31-15-09-16.png)